 Bringing your pup to Napa

 By and large, we have had no issue bringing Lucy with us on trips to Napa.
 A lot of it is all planning, and having a willingness to pick up the phone and let people know she’s coming along for the ride.
 Be aware that some hotels are dog friendly, others are strictly not.
-Dog friendly hotels in Yountville include the Vintage Inn and the North Block Hotel; both require a pet fee for your stay.
+The North Block Hotel in Yountville is pet friendly, as is the Solage in Calistoga, but both will require a pet fee for your stay.

 Many wineries that have outdoor seating are dog friendly.
 This website lists most of them, but if you want to be sure, just call ahead.
 I have found that unless the outdoor seating area is built over a material like wood (which can obviously rot with lots of moisture and can be tougher to clean), outdoor areas are nearly always open to furry friends.